-The TOE protects each non-fax job in Job Storage from non-administrative users through the use of a user identifier and a Job PIN or through the use of just a Job Encryption Password.
+The TOE protects each print job in Job Storage from non-administrative users through the use of a user identifier and a Job PIN or through the use of just a Job Encryption Password.
 The user identifier for a print job received from a client computer is either automatically assigned by that client computer or assigned by the user sending the print job from the client computer.
-For all other types of jobs, the user identifier is assigned by the TOE.
-Every non-fax job in Job Storage is assigned either a Job PIN or a Job Encryption Password by the user at job creation time.
+Every print job in Job Storage is assigned either a Job PIN or a Job Encryption Password by the user at job creation time.

-The default rules for a non-administrative (U.NORMAL) user for accessing a non-fax job in Job Storage are:
+The default rules for a non-administrative (U.NORMAL) user for accessing a print job in Job Storage are:

-- if the job is Job PIN protected: - the job owner (i.e., the authenticated user who matches the job's user identifier) can access the job without supplying the Job PIN - any non-owner authenticated user who supplies the correct Job PIN can access the job - if the job is Job Encryption Password protected, any authenticated user who supplies the correct Job Encryption Password can access the job
+- if the job is Job PIN protected: - the job owner (i.e., the authenticated user who matches the job's user identifier) can access the job without supplying the Job PIN - any non-owner authenticated user who supplies the correct Job PIN can access the job

+• if the job is Job Encryption Password protected, any authenticated user who supplies the correct Job Encryption Password can access the job

-A Control Panel administrator (U.ADMINISTRATOR) user has a permission in their Permission Set that allows the administrator to delete non-fax Job Storage jobs.
+A Control Panel administrator (U.ADMINISTRATOR) user has a permission in their Permission Set that allows the administrator to delete a print job in Job Storage.